dmlerner/assistantforynab/README.md

 ```
 `deactivate`

-For more ideas of what it can do, check out [assistantforynab.assistant.py](https://github.com/dmlerner/assistantforynab/blob/dev/src/assistantforynab/assistant/assistant.py)
+For more ideas of what it can do, check out [assistantforynab.assistant.py](https://github.com/dmlerner/assistantforynab/blob/master/src/assistantforynab/assistant/assistant.py) or the [tests directory](https://github.com/dmlerner/assistantforynab/blob/master/tests)

 # FAQ: